Nguyễn Sinh Sắc

-His wife and The mother of Ho Chi Minh, was Hoàng Thị Loan (1868–1901), the daughter of his adoptive father and teacher.
-He passed the Confucian cử nhân examination in 1894 and in 1901 gained a second-rank (pho bang) position.
+Hoàng Thị Loan was his wife, the daughter of his adoptive father and teacher.
+Sắc passed the Confucian cử nhân examination in 1894 and in 1901 gained a second-rank (pho bang) position.
 He was a magistrate in the Binh Khe district (Qui Nhơn), until he was demoted for abuse of power after a landlord whom he had ordered to be beaten died shortly after receiving a caning.
 Ho Chi Minh's parents' house is now preserved as the Kim Liên museum.